 Summer is approaching and what better way to spend it than in the park with family and friends.
 Basking in the sunshine on a warm summer’s day has many benefits provided it’s done safely.
-International travels are likely to be off the tables this year but that does not mean you cannot bring the international experience to your local park.
 I’ll share some fun park games from around the world that will help create great summer memories.

 Finksa is a Finnish log throwing game in which players race to reach a score of 50.
 The game begins with knocking over a cluster of pins numbered 1 through to 12 (which count towards the tally to 50).
 The pins are restacked where they fall as players try to reach the final score.
 The trick is to not exceed 50 otherwise your score drops back to 25.
 Just like baseball, three strikes and you’re out!
 Finksa popularity in Australia was reported more than three years ago but it’s not too late to get on board!
 If log throwing appeals to you, you may like to check out kubb from Sweden.
 These games will be sure to unleash your inner Viking and create hours of entertainment.